 A Bachelor of Commerce degree takes a minimum of three or four years (90 – 120 credits) of full-time study, depending on your academic background.
-All JMSB students follow a core business curriculum coupled with a JMSB major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.
+All John Molson School of Business students follow a core business curriculum coupled with a John Molson School of Business major, which may be combined with a minor in another discipline or any combination of elective courses that interest them.

-A Minor in Supply Chain Operations Management (12 credits) is available to JMSB undergraduate students only.
-This minor fulfills half of the 24 elective credits in your BComm and complements your major field of study.
+A Minor in Supply Chain Operations Management (12 credits) is only available to John Molson School of Business students already in the program.
+A minor will fulfil the 12 elective credits in your BComm and complement your major field of study.

 United States students: A U.S. Federal Student Aid-eligible version of this program is offered.
 This version meets all U.S. regulations (such as no co-operative education or e-courses) for eligible programs.